 As was revealed on social media, Angels star Mike Trout recently proposed to his girlfriend, Jess, using a method that is totally appropriate considering his penchant for high-flying on-field heroism: He made his query using skywriting, and it was adorable.
 A sky-high proposal was really a perfect decision for Trout.
 After all, aviation seems to be one of his other main passions in life, besides baseball and the weather.
 And... she said YES!!!
 (A Garro - MLB.com - July 3, 2016)

 "Mike Trout was involved in a car accident earlier tonight," general manager Billy Eppler said in a statement released by the Angels.
 "I have spoken with Mike this evening and he feels fine.
-He is at home with his roommate and is planning on traveling with the club to Seattle tomorrow afternoon.
-We will update as more information becomes available."
+He is at home with his roommate and is planning on traveling with the club to Seattle tomorrow afternoon."

-November 17, 2016: Trout was named the 2016 American League MVP.
+In 2016, Trout won the American League MVP.
 The 25-year-old superstar claimed his second MVP honor.

 March 10, 2017: Mike Trout crossed another rare athletic feat off his growing list of lifetime accomplishments, and no one at Angels camp seemed surprised.
 The reigning American League MVP was proud to report that he achieved the first hole-in-one of his life, when he aced the par-3 second hole at Raven Golf Club in Phoenix, putting the ball in the cup from 127 yards away with a 56-degree wedge.